 Alice Ramos, Bethel College

 Nick Reynolds, Montgomery Community College

 Amanda Ross, A. A. Ross Consulting and Research, LLC

 Todd Stephen, Cleveland State University

 Diane Valade, Piedmont Virginia Community College

-- i 4,649 total exercises.
+- 14,649 total exercises.
 Includes Chapter Reviews and Practice Tests.